alexylon/Ferrocrypt/README.md

-# rusty-crypto
+# Ferrocrypt

 ## CLI encrypting / decrypting tool

 ### ABOUT

-**rusty-crypto** is a pure Rust implementation of a client-side encryption tool.
+Ferrocrypt is a pure Rust implementation of a client-side encryption tool.

 Supports two kinds of encryption: